Sacrifice

 The Threshold

-You stand in a dark room, wax heavy with waiting.
+You stand in the dark, wick bare, wax heavy and unspent.
 Every refusal bought another day intact.
-But the wick is yellowing; the wax is cracking where it meets the air.
-The match hovers, its heat arriving before the light.
-You must choose how to meet the end: consumed, or unspent.
-You could refuse.
-Stay whole, a perfect shape in permanent dark.
-But the wick says yes.
-To this room, this dark, this hour.
+But the wick yellows; the wax cracks where it meets the air.
+The match hovers.
+Its heat arrives before its light.
+Already the wick leans towards what will consume it.
+You could refuse the flame – hoard the wax, keep the shape perfect in the untouched dark.
+But the wick says yes: to this room, this dark, this hour.

 The Way

-The match strikes: what is lit cannot be unburnt.
+The match strikes.
+What catches cannot return untouched.
 The burning begins with a hiss, blue at the base of the wick.
 Fire, before it learns to lie.
 The first instant is violence.
-Your edges run; your guarded shape dissolves.
-You mourn the shape you were, and then you see it – the darkness retreating.
-A cracked stone wall, older than anything you remember.
-A face turning toward your glow, then another.
-The room was full all along.
-Then – warmth.
-Your own.
-You had been holding it from the start without knowing.
+Your edges run and the shape you kept whole lets go.
+You mourn the shape you were.
+Then the darkness retreats.
+A cracked stone wall.
+One face turns towards you, then another.
+The room was always full.
+The cold eases from the nearest faces.
 Even as you thin, even as the wick chars, you understand: you were never the wax.
-You were the light, waiting inside it.
+You were the light waiting inside it.

 The Shadow

 The Ardent watched the eyes.
 In the early years, the room was full: his wife at the front, his daughter beside her, friends who came for the warmth and stayed for the spectacle.
 When their eyes drifted, he made his flame leap.
-When they stared, he dimmed to a near-sputter just to hear them catch their breath.
-His wife looked away first; then his daughter.
-One night, mid-flare, he looked down.
+When they stared, he let himself gutter, just to hear them catch their breath.
+One night, his wife's hand rested on his, warmer than his flame.
+He could have been still.
+He reached for the next flare.
+In the quiet, he heard himself disappearing.
+His wife looked away first.
+Then his daughter.
+Mid-flare, he looked out.
 Empty chairs.
 He burnt brighter – reflex.
-The warmth had always been real.
-He had burnt it all as light. ❖ The Discerning saw what happened to her mother – wick lit for every stranger, every cause, every plea.
+The warmth had been real.
+He had spent it on the eyes, never on the hand on his. ❖ The Sparing saw what happened to her mother – wick lit for every stranger, every cause, every plea.
 By the time she needed light, her mother was a stub of wax, too short to hold a flame.
-She had written criteria for the worthy dark: it must be absolute; it must be permanent; it must contain no one who could ever leave.
+She had written conditions for the worthy dark: it must be absolute; it must be permanent; it must contain no one who could ever leave.
 Every room that needed her light, she measured.
-Every room failed.
+None passed.
 One night, small fists on her door.
-The knocking comes in bursts – desperate, then quiet, then desperate again.
-The rhythm of a child who has not learnt whether to be angry or afraid.
-Please, a voice says, it's so dark.
-She pulls back behind the door.
-The child will grow, leave, and forget; the darkness is not permanent enough.
-She saves herself for a darkness that deserves her.
-It never comes.
+The knocking came in bursts – desperate, quiet, then desperate again; the rhythm of a child who had not learnt whether to be angry or afraid.
+Please, the voice said, it's so dark.
+She pulled back behind the door and began the calculation.
+The child would grow, leave, forget.
+The darkness was not permanent enough.
+The knocking stopped.
+She finished the calculation anyway.
+She saved herself for a darkness that deserved her.
+It never came.

 The Cut